-Our Diversity and Inclusion agenda, developed in partnership with employees across the business, includes a focus on applying a gender lens across all elements of the employee cycle, such as recruiting, performance management, career development, promotion and remuneration.
+There can be no tokenistic 'quick fix'.
+We remain focused on identifying the right actions to achieve lasting, meaningful change.
+This is demonstrated by our commitment to our Diversity and Inclusion programme.
+Developed in partnership with employees across the business, this includes a focus on applying a gender lens across all elements of the employee cycle, such as recruiting, performance management, career development, promotion and remuneration.